cseanburns/electronic_resource_mgmt/lectures/04-erm-ils.md

 librarians use to manage those processes.
 This interface includes functions to manage acquisitions, cataloging, circulation, and serials, and the OPAC, where the interfaces to these in the ILS are referred to as modules.
-You should read about these modules in the open source ILS called [Evergreen][9], by sifting through some of Evergreen's documentation.
+You should read about these modules in the open source ILS called [Evergreen][evergreen], by sifting through some of Evergreen's documentation.

 Hence, the ILS provides two separate interfaces: